rcrowther/apertium-dictionary-generator/README.rst

 What it has
 -----------

-Extensive error reporting
+Good error reporting
     Not always accurate, but gives line numbers.

 Robust
-    Now uses a mini-parser, and skips unparsable lines
+    Uses a mini-parser, and skips unparsable lines

+Concatenated output
+    Multiple input files are concatenated to one output file

+Annotated output
+    Optionally, the resulting dictionaries can have
+    annotated comments noting the source.

 Usage
 ~~~~~
 From the commandline::

-    ./skel2dix.py <options> -i /.../inputFile
+    ./skel2dix.py <options> inputFiles

 Current options are,

 -a : annotate the output with XML comments
--i : input file path
--o : output filepath (optional, default taken from input)
+-o : output filebasename (optional, default is 'output')
--t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual
+-t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual 'a' for all

-Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on a source file without adapting filepath names (change -t instead).
+Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on source files without adapting filepath names (change -t instead).

 Many of the following examples are for mono-dictionaries, to keep
 the examples cleaner.